 The Dachshund dog breed is known for its curious personality and innate cleverness.
 Many of the Dachshund’s observable traits can be traced to their history as hunting companions.
 Dachshunds are scent hounds who were bred to hunt badgers and other tunneling animals, such as rabbits and foxes.
 These pups have maintained quite a bit of their bravery and bark!
 Having this dog in your life will surely lead to many years of happiness, amusement, and joy.

 If you’re considering adopting a Dachshund, look no further!
 We have all the information you need to make informed decisions regarding their care.
 We’ve included details about this breed’s physical characteristics, playtime needs, health, nutrition, and more.
 At the bottom of this guide, you will find a comprehensive list of all the health conditions we test for here at Embark.

-The Dachshund was bred originally in Germany to flush out Badgers and other den animals in the 15th century.
-The breed, originally known as the Teckel, was refined by German Foresters to have the elongated shape that is advantageous for fitting into tight animal burrows.
+According to the American Kennel Club, Dachshund is a German word meaning “badger dog” and, as the breed name suggests, they were developed to enthusiastically dig their way into a badger den and dispatch its occupant.
+The breed was refined by German Foresters to have an elongated shape that is advantageous for fitting into tight animal burrows.
 Dachshunds are often viewed as a symbol for Germany.
 For example, a Dachshund named Waldi was the first official mascot of the 1972 Summer Olympics held in Munich.
-Dachshunds are one of the most popular breeds in the United States, ranking 13th in AKC’s most popular breeds.
-The Dachshund’s personality is described as energetic, clever, and persistent to the point of stubbornness.
+Dachshunds are one of the most popular breeds in the United States.

 Explore some Embark dogs that share Dachshund ancestry.